lukeocodes/auth0-blog/_posts/2018-08-23-streamline-travel-api-authorization-with-auth0.markdown

 With the boom of general aviation in the 1950s, the travel industry was forced to scale quickly.
 Digital tools were developed to automate how airlines track and sell their inventory.
 This was the first digital transformation in Travel, even before the beginning of the internet.
 From there, SABRE—or Semi Automated Business Research Environment—was born.
 The first global distribution system (GDS), SABRE was started in the 1960s with a collaborative effort by American Airlines and IBM.
 Travelport was developed by United Airlines in the 1970s and Amadeus soon followed, developed by a group of European airlines in the 1980s.

-These three major players still make up more than [90% of the global market in airline bookings](http://www.businesstravel-iq.com/article/2018/08/08/gds-market-share-second-quarter-2018) – and their dominance is down to digital transformation.<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>6</sup></a> This gave them the ability to streamline business processes and reach into more areas of the travel industry with relatively little friction.
+These three major players still make up more than [90% of the global market in airline bookings](http://www.businesstravel-iq.com/article/2018/08/08/gds-market-share-second-quarter-2018) – and their dominance is down to digital transformation.
+This gave them the ability to streamline business processes and reach into more areas of the travel industry with relatively little friction.

 ![Dominance in travel is driven by the web of apis](https://cdn.auth0.com/blog/streamline-travel-api-authorization-with-auth0/the-web-of-apis-behind-travels-apps.png)